Viable system theory: Beer viable system theory

 The viable system theory of Beer is most well known through his viable system model and is concerned with viable organisations capable of evolving.
 Through both internal and external analysis it is possible to identify the relationships and modes of behaviour that constitute viability.
 The model is underpinned by the realisation that organisations are complex, and recognising the existence of complexity is inherent to processes of analysis.
 Beer's management systems paradigm is underpinned by a set of propositions, sometimes referred to as cybernetic laws.
-Siting within this is his viable systems model (VSM) and one of its laws is a principle of recursion, so that just as the model can be applied to divisions in a department, it can also be applied to the departments themselves.
+Sitting within this is his viable systems model (VSM) and one of its laws is a principle of recursion, so that just as the model can be applied to divisions in a department, it can also be applied to the departments themselves.
 This is permitted through Beer's viability law which states that every viable system contains and is contained in a viable system.
 The cybernetic laws are applied to all types of human activity systems like organisations and institutions.

 Now, paradigms are concerned with not only theory but also modes of behaviour within inquiry.
 One significant part of Beer's paradigm is the development of his Viable Systems Model (VSM) that addresses problem situations in terms of control and communication processes, seeking to ensure system viability within the object of attention.
 Another is Beer's Syntegrity protocol which centres on the means by which effective communications in complex situations can occur.
 VSM has been used successfully to diagnose organisational pathologies (conditions of social ill-health).
 The model involves not only an operative system that has both structure (e.g., divisions in an organisation or departments in a division) from which behaviour emanates that is directed towards an environment, but also a meta-system, which some have called the observer of the system.
 The system and meta-system are ontologically different, so that for instance where in a production company the system is concerned with production processes and their immediate management, the meta-system is more concerned with the management of the production system as a whole.
 The connection between the system and meta-system is explained through Beer's Cybernetic map.
 Beer considered that viable social systems should be seen as living systems.
 Humberto Maturana used the term or autopoiesis (self-production) to explain biological living systems, but was reluctant to accept that social systems were living.